encoway/yarn-scripts-cache/README.md

 As you can see, this time the script execution was not skipped.
 The plugin detected that you made a change to one of the input files, executed the `build` script, and then updated the cache with the new output files.

+By the way, the script execution results will only be copied to the cache, if your script terminated successfully.
+If it failed with an exit code other than zero, it will not add the output to the cache.

 ### Monorepo with yarn workspaces

 When working in a monorepo project with multiple workspaces, you need to add a dedicated configuration file for each workspace that you want to enable caching for.